kammitama5/kammitama5.github.io/_posts/2017-7-4-Tuesday-July-4th.md

  ## Then...

  - Moved on to some mock-ups.
+   I used Proto.io, because I don't have PS or anything on my laptop.
-I think I like the second one, even though the margins aren't equal
+   I think I like
+   the second one, even though the margins aren't equal

  ## First Mock-Up / Draft